ruaraidhharrigan/twitter-search-api/README.md

-# Twitter Scraper API
+# Twitter Search API

-This project is a FastAPI-based REST API that fetches tweets based on a search query using the `twscrape` library.
+This project is a FastAPI-based REST API that fetches tweets based on a search query using the `twscrape` and `vadersentiment` libraries.
 It is designed to be clean, maintainable, and scalable.

 ## Table of Contents